launchdarkly/hello-clojure/README.md

-# LaunchDarkly Sample Clojure Application
+# LaunchDarkly sample Clojure application

-We've built a simple console application that demonstrates how to use LaunchDarkly's Java SDK in a Clojure application.
+We've built a console application that demonstrates how to use LaunchDarkly's Java SDK in a Clojure application.
 There isn't a separate Clojure SDK.

-Below, you'll find the basic build procedure, but for more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [Java SDK reference guide](https://docs.launchdarkly.com/sdk/server-side/java).
+Below, you'll find the basic build procedure.
+For more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [Java SDK reference guide](https://docs.launchdarkly.com/sdk/server-side/java).

 ## Build instructions